Always be Two Steps Ahead of Your Enemy: Routing and Sampling in the LDS under Churn

 Besides the churn there is the problem of the dynamically rearranging overlay.
-In particular, our algorithm will create a series of overlays $(D_0, D_1, \dots)$, which will persist for only $2$ rounds each.
+In particular, the main algorithm we later introduce in Section~\ref{sec:maintainer} will create a series of overlays $D_1, D_2, \dots$ which will persist for only $2$ rounds each.
 That means a node changes its position every $2$ rounds.
-If now every node would keep all its routing requests and forward them from its new position, they would lose all the progress they made so far.
-This also needs to be reflected in our routing algorithm: Therefore, we define the so-called \emph{handover} using a helper graph $H_t$: For any point $p \in [0,1)$ let $S_t(p)$ be the swarm of $p$ in $D_t$ and likewise let $S_{t+1}(p)$ be the swarm of $p$ in $D_{t+1}$.
-We assume that during the change from $D_t$ to $D_{t+1}$ each node from $S_t(p)$ can send a message to any set of nodes from $S_{t+1}(p)$, i.e., the nodes from a helper graph $H_t$ where the swarms $S_{t}(p)$ and $S_{t+1}(p)$ are adjacent.
-Therefore, the switch can be handled like every other routing step from one swarm to another.
-Later, in Section \ref{sec:maintainer} we will see how to implement the handover in an algorithm whereas here we just treat it as a property for a simpler description.
-Last, note that we call a graph $H_t$ good if for each $p \in [0,1)$ a $\nicefrac{3}{4}$-fraction of all nodes in $S_{t+1}(p)$ is not churned out in the next round.
+If now every node would keep all its routing messages and forward them from its new position, they would lose all the progress they made so far.
+Therefore, we define the so-called \emph{handover} procedure using a helper graph $H_i$.
+For any point $p \in [0,1)$, let $S_i(p)$ be the swarm of $p$ in $D_i$ and $S_{i+1}(p)$ be the swarm of $p$ in $D_{i+1}$.
+Denote by $|S_i(p)|$ the number of nodes in the swarm $S_i(p)$.
+We assume that during the change from $D_i$ to $D_{i+1}$ each node from $S_i(p)$ can send a message to any set of nodes from $S_{i+1}(p)$, i.e., the nodes from a helper graph $H_i$ where the swarms $S_{i}(p)$ and $S_{i+1}(p)$ are adjacent.
+Formally, it is defined as follows: \begin{definition}[Handover Graph] Let $D_0, D_1, \dots $ be a series of LDS with $D_i = (V_i, E_i)$.
+Then the helper graph $H_i := (V_i \cap V_{i+1}, E^H_i)$ is defined as follows: